sebamomann/dhbw-domba/README.md

 # Business Reviews Platform

 ## Introduction
-The Business Reviews platform is a web-based application that connects customers with businesses.
+The Business Reviews platform is a web-based application, developed with react and framework 7, that connects customers with businesses.
 It allows users to browse various businesses, read reviews, and submit their own feedback.
 This platform is particularly useful for finding local services or restaurants.

 ## Core Features